-8th-grade grad loved ND Marist, but is looking forward to transitioning from Notre Dame's middle school to its high school.
+8th-grade grad loved ND's middle school, but is looking forward to transitioning from Notre Dame's middle school to its high school.

-Notre Dame's campus ministry department is hosting its annual freshmen "launch" tonight and tomorrow on the Notre Dame campus.
+Notre Dame's campus ministry department hosted its annual freshmen "launch" last month on the Notre Dame campus.
 The launch is a big part of the preparation for the new school year for registered 9th graders and transfer students entering Notre Dame Prep.
 Hosted by the school's Campus Ministry department, the launch is an integral part of assimilating new students into the upper school of Notre Dame.
 Important information on high school socialization, getting involved, and what it means to be part of the Marist family, are highlighted at the event.

 One of those incoming freshman will be Thomas Budnick.
 However, for Budnick, the process of assimilation into ND Prep might be a bit easier than for a few others.
 That's because he is moving into the high school from Notre Dame's middle school, which is literally just down the hall from the high school.